 Council for the Accreditation of Counseling and Related Educational Programs (CACREP)

 The curriculum for this program varies by student.
 Courses taken will assist students in fulfilling the requirements necessary to maintain or become a Licensed Professional Counselor (LPC).

-The department will evaluate student transcripts and advise which courses are required.
+The department will evaluate student transcripts and advise which courses are recommended.